Mobility Info Point

 Working in the Netherlands

 Everyone from outside the Netherlands or from outside the EU who has been invited to work in the Netherlands or comes to work here independently must comply with the Dutch and European work regulations.
-Here you will find links to the relevant government agencies and permits.
+Learn about work permits, exceptions to these work permits and find links to all the relevant government agencies.

 DutchCulture is an information and knowledge institute and does not provide mobility-related funding for artists and creative professionals.
-However, you can keep an eye on our Funding page where we publish the latest open calls and other funding opportunities for international cultural cofrom partner institutions.
+However, on our Funding page we provide more information on where to find funding for international mobility.
+For more information on how international funding works in the Netherlands, we recommed reading our publication At What Cost?
+Understanding funding for international cultural cooperation.
 Finally, you can download our Cultural Mobility Funding Guide for an overview of public and private funding for international artistic endeavours, fellowships, visitors programmes and artist residencies in the Netherlands.

 For more information and tailored advice, you always give us a call (T +3120 616 4225) or send us an e-mail.